Damages (Asbestos-Related Conditions) (No. 2) Bill

 Overview

-This bill makes certain asbestos-related conditions, specifically pleural plaques, pleural thickening, and asbestosis, legally recognized as actionable personal injuries, allowing individuals affected to claim damages even without demonstrable physical impairment.
+This bill makes certain asbestos-related conditions, specifically pleural plaques, pleural thickening, and asbestosis, legally recognised as actionable personal injuries, allowing individuals to claim compensation even if these conditions haven't caused or are not likely to cause any physical impairment.
+It also amends limitation periods for related legal action.

 Description